andreagiussani/amlp-bocconi-2021/README.md

 ```python
 !git clone https://github.com/andreagiussani/Applied_Machine_Learning_with_Python.git
 ```
+After this, the source library is available in your session.
+However, we need to perform two extra steps before working with it. <br>
+First, we need to move to the `egeaML` folder using `%cd Applied_Machine_Learning_with_Python`, and then we need to install the `wget` library inside our session - this library is not preinstalled in Colab - with the pip manager.
+Just type in any cell `!pip install wget`.

 ### 4. Let's get our hands dirty
 Now, you have to navigate inside the Google Drive folder where the repo has been cloned.
 Once there, you just need to type, say,